-If you choose to utilize these resources, you will need to pay close attention to any attached licenses associated with the content you want to use.
-This is because some assets on these sites do not allow “for commercial use” or will require attribution somewhere within the content you create using those resources.
-Additionally, there are rare instances where someone has uploaded clips or images they do not actually own, made by somebody else, and that content is in fact protected under copyright law.
+If you choose to utilize these resources, you must pay close attention to any attached licenses associated with the content you want to use.
+This is because some assets on these sites do not allow “commercial use” or will require attribution somewhere within the content you create using those resources.

 Table of Contents

-This is just one use case for B-roll, and the above video contains a variety of b-roll types designed to help explain concepts or clarify subject matter within the video.
+This is just one use case for B-roll, and the above video contains various b-roll types designed to help explain concepts or clarify subject matter within the video.